-Additionally, in boys it often presents with hyperactivity, leading to the subtype Attention Deficit Hyperactivity Disorder or ADHD.
+Additionally, in boys it often presents with hyperactivity, leading to sub-type Attention Deficit Hyperactivity Disorder or ADHD.
 The other sub-type is the Inattentive – more common in girls, the distractability takes the form of daydreaming, or “spacing out.”

 Brain scans of people with ADD reveal that areas of the cortex (the thinking part of the brain) seem to be asleep.
 Not surprisingly, we see telltale inactivity most profoundly in the prefrontal cortex, the seat of the “executive functions” (organization, planning, impulse control, concentration, etc.).